kalyanTS/Maze-Solver/README.md

 # Maze-Solver
-Visualizations of famous path-finding algorithms using HTML, CSS and Javascript
+Visualizations of famous path-finding algorithms using HTML, CSS and Javascript (Desktop version)